appvia/terranetes/docs/terranetes-controller/developer/drift.md

 # Enabling Drift Protection

-Drift protection instructs the controller to periodically check for drift between the desired state and the upstream cloud provider; this could occur due to someone or something changing the configuration outside of the scope of terraform i.e. on the cloud console, API and so forth.
-The time frame is configured by the platform team, see [Drift Detection](docs/terranetes-controller/admin/drift.md) for details.
+Drift protection is a feature that enables the controller to perform periodic checks for discrepancies between the intended state and the actual state of resources in the upstream cloud provider.
+This is particularly useful in detecting changes made outside of the Terraform scope, such as through the cloud console or API.
+The frequency of these checks is determined by the platform team, and further information can be found in the [Drift Detection](docs/terranetes-controller/admin/drift.md) documentation.

-When a configuration is detected as out of sync the status of the resource is updated and a kubernetes event is raised.
+In the event that a configuration is identified as being out of sync, the status of the associated resource is updated, and a Kubernetes event is generated.

 ```bash
 $ kubectl -n apps get configurations.terraform.appvia.io